mmichlin66/mimbl/web/guide/component-types.md

 Notice also that when a new data item is added, the `Parent` component is updated.
 When children are implemented as managed components, every `Child` component is updated too (unless it protects itself by implementing the `shouldUpdate` method, which, in real-life components, is notoriously difficult to implement properly).
 When children are implemented as independent components, the `Child` components are not updated when the `Parent` component is  updated.
 This is a very important advantage of using independent components.
 With managed components, the update propagates from the component that called `updateMe` through the entire component/element tree under that component.
 When, however, an independent component is encountered, this propagation stops.

 ## Communication between Components
 Components encapsulate certain functionality but the power of components is when data or commands can be passed on to them or invoked from outside - e.g. from other components.
-Mimbl's components - both managed and independent - allow communication via regular object means, that is via property manipulation and method invocation.
-In this regard, there is only one difference between managed and independent components: while the instance of an independent component is immediately available (because it is created via `new`), the instance of the managed component is only available if a reference (`mim.Ref`) is used when the parent component renders the managed component.
-Since `mim.Ref` is a separate object, this can create some memory problems if a large number of managed components is used.
+Mimbl's components - both managed and independent - allow communication via regular object means, that is, via property manipulation and method invocation.
+In this regard, there is only one difference between managed and independent components: while the instance of an independent component is immediately available (because it is created via `new`), the instance of the managed component is only available if a reference is used when the parent component renders the managed component.
+Since references are separate objects, this can create some memory problems if a large number of managed components is used.

-## Component Hierarchies
+## Component Class Hierarchies
 Building a class hierarchy is a perfect way to re-use functionality of existing classes and is one of the corner-stones of object-oriented programming.
 Mimbl embraces and encourages this practice by allowing building hierarchies of independent components; managed components, however, are not suited very well to derive from one another.

 The primary reason why building hierarchies with managed components is difficult is that managed components rely on the `props` object, which is passed to the constructor and reference to which is kept in the instance variable `this.props`.
 When we want to derive one component from another it is quite possible that the sets of properties within the `props` object are very different between the base and the derived components.
 Since there is only one instance of `this.props`, all the properties from all the components comprising the hierarchy should be present in the single `this.props` object.
 This is not impossible but might be quite difficult and cumbersome.